Enjoy this heart-healthy, high-protein breakfast of homemade vegan yogurt with pomegranate and pistachios this holiday season.

 Make the yogurt according to these instructions.

-Once yogurt is thick and tangy, stir in chia seeds.
+Once the yogurt is thick and tangy, stir in chia seeds.
 Cover and refrigerate for at least 2 hours or overnight.

 Divide chia yogurt into two containers.
 Top with pomegranate arils and pistachios and serve immediately.